nguyenkh/HyperVec/README.md

     in which: pos_tag is either NN (for the noun features) or VB (for the verb features)

 ### Configuration
-See config.cfg to set agruments for model.
+See the config.cfg to set agruments for model.

 ### Training embeddings
   ```java -jar HyperVec.jar config.cfg vector-size window-size```